GiuseppeSatta/AXI-based-drivers/axidma-driver/README.md

 ## Known Limitations

-- `mmap()` is implemented but marked obsolete and may need revision.
 - The module assumes `DMA_BIT_MASK(32)` support.
 - No interrupt support — relies on polling DMA status.
-Will be added in the future.
+May be added in the future.
 - Currently no support for VDMA or Multi-channel DMA.

 ## License